roeszler/reabook/README.md

 ---

 ## 1. Project Purpose
-ReaBook (the Site) is a framework for a real estate advertising site used to present the deployment of an appointment booking system (the App) using the [Django](https://www.djangoproject.com/) Full Stack Framework.
+ReaBook (the Project) is a framework for a real estate advertising site used to present the deployment of an appointment booking system (the App) using the [Django](https://www.djangoproject.com/) Full Stack Framework.

-### Professional Development
+### Project Focus
-A primary focus of this project has been to practice, test theories and increase the depth of my experience in planning, design and implementation of full stack solutions.
-As a student developer, I decided to take the opportunity to extend myself into a scope larger than was required for the [Code Institutes](https://codeinstitute.net/) portfolio project 4.
+The project has been used as an opportunity to practice, test theories and increase the depth of my experience in planning, design and implementation of full stack solutions.
+As such, a student developer, I engaged to extend myself into a scope larger than was required for the [CI](https://codeinstitute.net/) Portfolio Project 4.

-From this process, I am more fluent and comfortable with the implementation of the agile processes, database design and management, debugging and deployment.
-I am pleased to include the Reabook project to form part of my larger professional portfolio.
+From this process, I have gained fluency and comfort with the implementation of the agile processes, database design, database management, debugging and deployment.
+I am pleased to include the Reabook project as part of my larger professional portfolio.

 ### Database Functionality
 At the time of release, the site is deployed via the [Heroku](https://www.heroku.com/platform) platform at [reabook.herokuapp.com](https://reabook.herokuapp.com/).
 Here users can:
 * Select and submit requests to attend store owner users arranged viewing times for properties listed for sale or rent.
+    * Pathway
         > Main nav > Book > (login) > Reabook Viewings

 * Create, retrieve and navigate through orders to update information, check production status and/or re-book properties.
+    * Pathway:
         > Create = Book Viewings button

         > Retrieve = View / Edit link

         > Navigate = Quick Links / My ReaBook menus

 * Agent / Member / Admin users can list, edit and advertise times for potential customers to view properties currently for sale or rent in their business portfolio.
+    * Pathway:
         > Property List = Manage Properties > Add Property

         > Property Edit = Manage Properties > Edit / Delete

 ### Important Consideration:
 The ReaBook business premise is to collate and drive leads into existing appointment management systems.
 Specifically, it **is not to provide appointment management service**.
-Most all real estate agencies will already have well developed appointment management systems, so the ReaBook app is focused on enhancing the lead generation into these systems and provide advertising across all agents.
+Most all real estate agencies will already have well developed appointment management systems.
+The project is focused toward a B2B solution, adding value by enhancing the lead generation and advertising spread to all businesses looking to, sell rent or lease real estate.

 ## 2. Agile Development Process

-Created by student developer; [Stuart Roeszler](https://www.linkedin.com/in/stuartroeszler/), the Reabook project has been developed following an Agile methodology as part of the assessment process at the [Code Institutes](https://codeinstitute.net/) - [Full Stack development program](https://codeinstitute.net/se/full-stack-software-development-diploma/).
+The Reabook project has been developed following an Agile methodology as part of the assessment process at the [Code Institutes](https://codeinstitute.net/) - [Full Stack development program](https://codeinstitute.net/se/full-stack-software-development-diploma/).

-Some of the Agile [Project management](#4-project-management) processes (like [team velocity](#42-team-velocity)) do not easily translate into a single person development team.
-They would however form a crucial part of a live, team based project and have been outlined accordingly.
+Some of the Agile [Project management](#4-project-management) processes (like [team velocity](#42-team-velocity)) do not easily translate into a solitary [student developer](https://www.linkedin.com/in/stuartroeszler/).
+They would however form a crucial part of a live, multi-disciplinary project, so have been outlined accordingly.

 ### 2.1 Requirements Engineering
 #### User Centred Design (UCD) Process: